syncfusion-content/javascript-docs/js/HeatMap/Getting-Started.md

 Now data is ready, next we need to configure data source and map rows and columns to visualize.

 * Prepare `ItemsMapping` add it in resource.
+* To set size for the heatmap, use [width](/api/js/ejheatmap#members:width "width") and [height](/api/js/ejheatmap#members:height "height") property.
+* You can use [headerMapping](/api/js/ejheatmap#members:itemsmapping-headermapping "headerMapping") and [columnMapping](/api/js/ejheatmap#members:itemsmapping-columnmapping "columnMapping") property to map rows and columns of heatmap.
+* In headerMapping, you can use [propertyName](/api/js/ejheatmap#members:itemsmapping-headermapping-propertyname "propertyName") property and [displayName](/api/js/ejheatmap#members:itemsmapping-headermapping-displayname "displayName") property to specify name and value respectively for rows.
+* In columnMapping, you can use [propertyName](/api/js/ejheatmap#members:itemsmapping-columnmapping-propertyname "propertyName") property and [displayName](/api/js/ejheatmap#members:itemsmapping-columnmapping-displayname "displayName") property to specify name and value respectively for columns.
+* You can customize the individual heatmap column using [columnStyle](/api/js/ejheatmap#members:itemsmapping-columnstyle "columnStyle") [width](/api/js/ejheatmap#members:itemsmapping-columnstyle-width "width"), [textAlign](/api/js/ejheatmap#members:itemsmapping-columnstyle-textalign "textAlign"), [headerTemplateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-headertemplateid "headerTemplateID") and [templateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-templateid "templateID") property.
+* You can customize the entire heatmap column using [defaultColumnStyle](/api/js/ejheatmap#members:defaultcolumnstyle "defaultColumnStyle"), [textAlign](/api/js/ejheatmap#members:defaultcolumnstyle-textalign "textAlign"), [headerTemplateID](/api/js/ejheatmap#members:defaultcolumnstyle-headertemplateid "headerTemplateID") and [templateID](/api/js/ejheatmap#members:defaultcolumnstyle-templateid "templateID") property.
+* You can enable/disable virtualization for heatmap using [enableVirtualization](/api/js/ejheatmap#members:enablevirtualization "enableVirtualization") property.
+* You can enable/disable responsive mode for heatmap by using [isResponsive](/api/js/ejheatmap#members:isresponsive "isResponsive") property.
+* To hide the cell content, use [heatmapCell](/api/js/ejheatmap#members:heatmapcell "heatmapCell") [showContent](/api/js/ejheatmap#members:heatmapcell-showcontent "showContent") property as hidden and use [showColor](/api/js/ejheatmap#members:heatmapcell-showcolor "showColor") property to specify whether the cell color can be visible or not.

 {% highlight js %}